Thresh6664/Yaobo_T_2nd_account_mid_term/README.md

-# 1054 midterm - Cat or Dog "Which one do your prefer"
+# Project Name

-We are going to do a discussion about our argument of cat and dog.
+We are going to share our arguments and image of Dog and Cat.

 ## Installation